About HeatSmart / CoolSmart

 Massachusetts Clean Energy Center: Clean Heating and Cooling Program

 In order to receive a MassCEC rebate, you will need to have completed an energy audit within the past four (4) years—or complete an audit in the next 6 months (unless you live in a condo or apartment with 5 or more units).
-If you have not completed a home energy assessment (e.g. free assessments through Mass Save), connect with your installer (New England Ductless or N.E.T.R.).
 To schedule your assessment, call 866-527-SAVE or sign up online to be contacted by a representative at somervillema.gov/seen.

 Mass Save®: Mini-split Heat Pump Rebate

 Mass Save®, Massachusetts’ utility energy efficiency program, provides rebates for ductless mini-split ASHPs.
-Through the Mass Save program, you can receive rebates of $100 or $300 per indoor unit depending on the efficiency of the system.
-Learn more here about how the Mass Save rebate will apply to heat pumps that will be installed through HeatSmart/CoolSmart.
+Through the Mass Save® program, you can receive rebates of $100 or $300 per indoor unit depending on the efficiency of the system.
+Learn more here about how the Mass Save® rebate will apply to heat pumps.
 In general, this means that single-zone units will be eligible for the $300 rebate while multi-zone units will only be eligible for the $100 rebate.
+Completing a Mass Save® no-cost Home Energy Assessment is not required to receive this rebate.

 The City of Somerville is providing a special incentive of $100 gift cards for the first 50 homeowners or businesses that sign a heat pump contract with N.E.T.R. or New England Ductless through HeatSmart/CoolSmart.
-We’ll regularly update the program website to let you know how many more special incentives are available.
+If you believe you are eligible to receive this rebate, please contact the Housing and Environment Programs Office at 617-625-6600 ext.
+2567, or email [email protected] so we can verify if you qualify.

 Accessing this rebate is simple and takes three steps: